directus/directus/docs/extensions/layouts.md

 </script>
 ```

-The props you can use in an layout are:
+The props you can use in a layout are:

 - `collection` — The current collection's name.
 - `selection` (sync) - Any currently selected items.